mikelodder7/vsss-rs/README.md

 There was lots of requests to enable share identifiers to be more than just `u8` values.
 This is now possible by implementing the `ShareIdentifier` trait.
 The `ShareIdentifier` trait is a simple trait that provides the necessary methods for splitting and combining shares.
-The `ShareIdentifier` trait is implemented for `u8` values by default.
+The `ShareIdentifier` trait is implemented for primitive integer values by default.
 Other values can be used by implementing the trait for the desired type but keep in might endianness.
+By default, primitive types represented as big-endian byte sequences.

 `Share` is now a trait so shares can be implemented however consumers need them to be.

+The following also implement `Share`:

+- ({primitive integer type}, \[u8; N\])
+- ({primitive integer type}, GenericArray<u8, N>)
+- ({primitive integer type}, Vec<u8>) when used with the `std` or `alloc` feature

+If the share identifier is `u8` then the additional implementations exist.

+- \[u8; N+1\] where N is the share size and the first byte is the identifier
+- GenericArray<u8, N+1> where N is the share size and the first byte is the identifier
+- Vec<u8> where the first byte is the identifier

 ### Polynomials
 `Polynomial` holds the coefficients of the polynomial and provides methods to evaluate the polynomial at a given point.